-Amy Acton was named the Executive Director of Phoenix Society for Burn Survivors in 1998.
-She has dedicated her career in advocating for the expansion of burn recovery services and resources for burn survivors and their loved ones.
+Amy Acton is the Chief Executive Officer for Phoenix Society for Burn Survivors, where she has served the organization for over 20 years.
+Amy is a burn survivor, former burn nurse, and leading advocate for the burn community.
+She has dedicated her career to promoting the expansion of burn recovery services and resources for burn survivors and their loved ones.

-She is the Chair of the National Fire Protection Association Board of Directors and also serves on the board of the Home Fire Sprinkler Coalition.
-Additionally, she has participated on numerous American Burn Association (ABA) Committees and was the founding co-chair of the Phoenix Society and ABA joint committee on Aftercare and Reintegration.
-In 2002, she was awarded the ABA Burn Prevention Award for her work promoting the survivor’s involvement in state-based fire-safe cigarette legislation which was adopted in every state.
-In 2013, the ABA awarded her the Curtis P. Artz Distinguished Service Award honoring her for her outstanding contributions in the burn care field.
+Amy is currently the Immediate Past Chair of the National Fire Protection Association (NFPA) Board of Directors and also serves on the board of the Home Fire Sprinkler Coalition.
+She has participated on numerous American Burn Association (ABA) Committees and was the founding co-chair of the Phoenix Society and ABA joint committee on Aftercare and Reintegration (ARC).
+In 2018, she was a founding member of Face Equality International and continues to serve on their advisory board.